Al-Islah (Yemen): General structure, leadership

 Al-Islah has been described as consisting of three components.
 The first is the political faction, Yemen's Muslim Brotherhood, led by Mohammed Qahtan.
 The second is the tribal confederacy which was led by top tribal chief Abdullah Al Ahmar until his death in 2007 at which time he was succeeded by his son Sadeq.
-The third is the Salafi movement, led by the country's most prominent Sunni religious scholar, Abdul Majeed al-Zindani.
+The third was the Wahhabi faction associated with Abdul Majeed al-Zindani, which operated a network of educational institutions.
 Muhammad Al-Yadomi succeeded Al Ahmar as the head of the party following his death on 28 December 2007.
+From the outset, the Muslim Brotherhood-linked faction's remained distinct from both al-Zindani's Wahhabi current and the tribal base associated with al-Ahmar.
+While Muslim Brotherhood supporters viewed Islah as a platform to advance their political goals, they differed significantly from Zindani's Wahhabi ideology and were neither part of his network nor integrated into Ahmar's tribal constituency.

+The Islah party has denied allegations of links to the Muslim Brotherhood organization and has issued official statements on multiple occasions - in 2013, 2016, 2018, and 2025 - distancing itself from the Muslim Brotherhood organization.
+At an event organized by the British think tank Chatham House in December 2025, Abdul Razzaq al-Hijri, head of the parliamentary bloc of the Yemeni Islah Party, denied allegations linking the party to the Muslim Brotherhood.
+He described the party as a civil political organization with Yemeni roots and orientation, founded by individuals from diverse segments of Yemeni society under the leadership of Abdullah ibn Husayn al-Ahmar, citing earlier party literature.
+Al-Hijri further stated that the party's position regarding its non-affiliation with the Muslim Brotherhood had previously been expressed by the chairman of its Supreme Authority in a 1995 interview with As-Safir newspaper and by its Secretary-General in an interview with Al Jazeera during the 1990s.

 In the 2003 parliamentary election, Al-Islah won 46 seats.
 As of 2010, 13 of Al-Islah's parliament members were women, including human rights activist and Nobel laureate Tawakel Karman, who created the activist group Women Journalists Without Chains in 2005 and became the first Yemeni and Arab woman to win the Nobel Peace Prize in 2011.
 On 5 February 2018, she was suspended from the party.

 As of 2014 the party was the second biggest political party after the General People's Congress (GPC).